Ghent – The best city to base yourself when visiting Belgium

 JUFFROUW STRIK

 When friends ask for Ghent recommendations, I always tell them about Juffrouw Strik.
-The pink tables and chairs and wooden menus are what initially caught my eye but it’s the amazing hot chocolate and waffles that make this my number one recommendation.
+The pink tables, chairs, and wooden menus are what initially caught my eye but it’s the amazing hot chocolate and waffles that make this my number one recommendation.

-They have a variety of chocolates with a wooden stick in the middle which essentially acts as a stir-able spoon to create the hot chocolate which I found to be the perfect amount of sweetness.
-While they offer flavors such as caramel, coconut, and mocha, I recommend going with their most traditional flavor of speculoos which is a type of spiced shortcrust biscuit enjoyed in the Netherlands, Belgium, and Luxembourg.
+They have a variety of chocolates with a wooden stick in the middle that acts as a “stir-able chocolate spoon”.
+When mixed with the milk, it creates delicious hot chocolate with the perfect amount of sweetness.
+While they offer flavors such as caramel, coconut, and mocha, I recommend going with their most traditional flavor speculoos which is a type of spiced shortcrust biscuit enjoyed in the Netherlands, Belgium, and Luxembourg, and really tasty!

 where to stay

 The waterfall shower was in a bathroom nearly as large as the bedroom and was certainly luxurious.
-Speculoos cookies and Belgian waffles both plain and chocolate were left at the “sweets station” and were fabulous to nosh on.
+Speculoos cookies and Belgian waffles both plain and chocolate were left at the “sweets station” and were a real treat.

-I would recommend this Airbnb ten time over unfortunately during my stay the hosts informed me that they were currently building a new home and once it was complete this property would no longer be available.
-The time has officially arrived and while their home is no longer available for bookings I went ahead and linked some fabulous options below.
+I would recommend this Airbnb ten times over, unfortunately, during my stay the hosts informed me that they were currently building a new home, and once it was complete this property would no longer be available.
+The time has officially arrived and while their home is no longer available for bookings, I went ahead and linked some fabulous options below.

 Industrial minimalist apartment with terrace